dsteinberg/libcluster/README.txt

     X* = C * ( X - mean(X) ) / std(X)

-    where C is some constant (usually I use 10) and the mean and std are for each column of X.
+    where C is some constant (optional) and the mean and std are for each column of X.

-3)  If you get "calculated a negative free energy" error, make sure you data is scaled well.
-Sometimes this error can be caused by the total variance of you data being small enough that the resulting Gaussian likelihoods can be greater than one, causing a negaive free energy.
-This may not be a problem -- however I explicitly check for this condition.

 COMMAND LINE INTERFACES --------------------------------------------------------